box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 String to indicate the most recent error that occurred when calling instance methods.

-The presence of this string does not mean the operation failed.
+The presence of this string does not mean the operation did not succeed.
 It is possible the error was recoverable; however, the lack of a value in this string does indicate the operation was successful.

 ### `Enum CollaborationType`